hhd-dev/rechunk/readme.md

 ## Results
-Experimentally, we have seen that on Bazzite, due to extensive changes to Kinoite, `rechunk` lowers the image size by 1GB.
+Experimentally, we have seen that on Bazzite, due to extensive changes to Kinoite, `rechunk` lowers the total image size by 1GB.
-Then, if a user updates weekly, they get around a 40% reduction in download size.
+Then, if a user updates weekly, they get around a 40% reduction in download size (from 5GB to 3GB).
-If they update every 1-2 days, they get a 60-80% reduction in download size.
+If they update every 1-2 days, they get a 60-80% reduction in download size (from 5GB to 1-1.5GB).
+For images built back to back, the download size lowers by over 90% to 100mb-200MB, which is the size of the RPM database (~110MB) and change.

 ### Time cost
 `Rechunk` adds around 6-10 minutes of processing time to producing an OCI image.
-Around 2 of those minutes are spent preparing the image for commiting, 3 minutes for `ostree` creating the commit, and 4 minutes for `ostree-rs-ext` to produce the final gziped oci directory.
+Around 2 of those minutes are spent preparing the image for committing, 3 minutes for `ostree` creating the commit, and 4 minutes (can be lowered by skipping gzip compression) for `ostree-rs-ext` to produce the final gziped oci directory.

-`rechunk` itself takes around 30 seconds to load information from
+`rechunk` itself takes around 20 seconds to load information from
 `ostree` and 10 seconds to produce an analysis.

-Most of this time is then recouped by skipping uploading around half of the layers, which will already exist in the registry (due to rechunking).
+Most of this time is then recouped by skipping uploading around half of the layers, which will already exist in the registry (due to rechunking) and from the tester having to download a much smaller image.

 ## Compared to zstd:chunked
 `rechunk` achieves this gain without using zstd:chunked, which is a feature that aims to achieve a similar goal through only downloading changed files.
 This is good because zstd:chunked is not yet widely supported, and tools such as rpm-ostree will probably never support the bandwidth sparing aspect of it.